trickstercache/trickster/docs/paths.md

 ## Header and Query Parameter Behavior

 In addition to running the request through a named rewriter, it is currently possible to make similar changes to the request with legacy path features that are described in this section.
-Note that these are likely to be deprecated in a future Trickster release, in favor of the more versatile named rewriters desribed above, which accomplish the same thing.
+Note that these are likely to be deprecated in a future Trickster release, in favor of the more versatile named rewriters described above, which accomplish the same thing.
 Currently, if both a named rewriter and legacy path-based rewriting configs are defined for a given path, the named rewriter will be executed first.

 ### Basics